Nazifuddin Najib

+Mohd Nazifuddin bin Mohammad Najib (نظيف الدين نجيب, [nazifuddin]; born 13 December 1983) or more commonly known as Nazif Najib, is a Malaysian businessman and son of Najib Razak, a former Prime Minister of Malaysia.
+He is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+He is currently a Member of the Executive Committee (EXCO) of UMNO Youth, as well as the Division Chief of UMNO Langkawi since March 2023.

-Mohammad Nazifuddin bin Mohammad Najib (born 1983) is a Malaysian businessman, the son of Najib Razak, the former Prime Minister of Malaysia.
-On 24 July 2019, the government had filed a tax evasion lawsuit through the Inland Revenue Board (IRB), against Nazifuddin to claim RM37.6 million in unpaid taxes since 2011 till 2017.
-On 18 May 2021, Nazifuddin has been served a bankruptcy notice for failing to pay income tax amounting to RM37.6 million as ruled by the High Court in July 2020.
+On 24 July 2019, the government filed a tax evasion lawsuit through the Inland Revenue Board (IRB), against Nazifuddin to claim RM37.6 million in unpaid taxes for the period from 2011 till 2017.
+On 18 May 2021, he was served with a bankruptcy notice following his failure to pay RM37.6 million in taxes owed to the IRB.

-Early life
+Early life and education

 He started a degree in computer science at the University of Nottingham, but soon changed to study international business at American Intercontinental University in 2002, where he obtained a bachelor's degree.
-He then enrolled at Cass Business School at City University.
+He then enrolled at Cass Business School at City University where he graduated with a Masters in Business Administration (MBA).

 Controversies and issues

 Panama Papers

 Nazifuddin has been named in the Panama Papers, and has responded that he is no longer involved in the two companies involved in the data leak.

 Nazifuddin further stated, "I held directorships in two companies based in the British Virgin Islands (BVI): Jay Marriot International and PCJ International Venture Limited.
 These companies were incorporated by the international law firm Mossack Fonseca," and that he had transferred all of his Jay Marriot shares to fellow director Ch'ng Soon Sen's sister and had resigned in 2011, and that PCJ was shut down a year after its 2013 foundation and had had no business transactions.